-You can of course train later during the eating window, but ensure there is time to have a substantial meal before the fast starts again.
+You can of course train later during the eating window, but ensure there is time to have a substantial post-workout meal and plenty of fluids before the fast starts again!

 What would an ideal pre-workout meal look like?

 We would opt for a meal based around simple sugars and lots of liquid.
-Having a lower fat content here may also be wise.
+Having a lower fat content here may also be wise, as this will aid faster digestion.
 Some options can be found below: